-Between the final concert of the Pornography tour on June 11th 1982 at Ancienne Belgique in Brussels, Belgium and the band’s unexpected return on the BBC 2 broadcasted Oxford Road Show in Manchester on 11 March 1983—The Cure were effectively dead.
+During the time between the final concert of the Pornography tour on June 11th, 1982 at Ancienne Belgique in Brussels, Belgium—and the band’s unexpected return on BBC 2 broadcasted Oxford Road Show in Manchester on March 11th, 1983—The Cure were effectively dead.

-Okay, not exactly dead, but perhaps put to bed for the moment—beginning a slumber into a Japanese dream of single releases that would drastically change the course of their career.
+Okay, well perhaps mostly dead, or at least put to bed for time being—beginning a slumber which dove headlong into a Japanese dream of single releases that would drastically change the course of their career.

 Also recorded during the session was the rare track “Ariel,” which was heavily circulated on bootlegs and did not receive an official release until a home demo appeared on the 2006 reissue of The Top.